 After studying and solving the previous year’s question papers, I started my revision which ended by mid-September.
 Then, I started my second revision in September and I aimed to complete it by October, just before my CA Finals.

 Dealing with the CA Final Exam postponement

-So, it’s important to calmly focus on our goals as well as taking out some time to recharge through activities that we love.
+So, it’s important to calmly focus on our goals as well as take out some time to recharge through activities that we love.

-From my experience, one of the preparation advices that I would like to share is, understand the concepts instead of just memorizing everything.
+From my experience, one of the preparation pieces of advice that I would like to share is, understanding the concepts instead of just memorizing everything.
 For Audit and Law, I would suggest including 1-2 hours in the study schedule for daily revision since both are theory papers and needs memorization.

 Now It’s Your Turn…